Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Introduction

 Graph generation has always been viewed as a challenging task as it involves the prediction of a complete graph comprising multiple nodes and edges based on a given label.
 This task, however, holds paramount importance in a wide array of real-world applications, such as de-novo molecule design~\cite{drd2}.
 In de-novo molecule generation, the chemical space is discrete by nature, and the entire search space is huge, which is estimated to be between $10^{23}$ and $10^{60}$~\cite{chem}.
 The generation of novel and valid molecular graphs with desired physical, chemical and biological property objectives should also be considered, these together with the large search space makes it a difficult task, since \textit{these property objectives are highly complex and non-differentiable} \cite{GCPN}.

-Recently, there has been significant progress in molecular graph generation with graph neural network (GNN)-based deep generative models, such as Graph Convolutional Policy Network (GCPN)~\cite{GCPN} and Flow-based Autoregressive Model (GraphAF)~\cite{GraphAF}, and they both use the Relational Graph Convolutional Network (R-GCN)~\cite{RGCN} as their inner graph representation model.
+Recently, there has been significant progress in molecular graph generation with Graph Neural Network (GNN)-based deep generative models, such as the autoregressive generative models: Graph Convolutional Policy Network (GCPN)~\cite{GCPN} and Flow-based Autoregressive Model (GraphAF)~\cite{GraphAF} and the one-shot generative model: Graph Generation with Energy-based Model (GraphEBM)~\cite{ebm}.
+Those models all use the Relational Graph Convolutional Network (R-GCN)~\cite{RGCN} as their inner graph representation model.
 Meanwhile, several researchers have focused on improving GNN expressiveness by introducing architectural changes~\cite{GATv2, GSN, GearNet}, leading to the discovery of diverse forms of GNNs that excel in graph classification and regression tasks.
-Naturally, it is worth considering \emph{will these more expressive GNNs help in molecular graph generation and will they perform better than the de-facto network used in GCPN and GraphAF?}
+Naturally, it is worth considering \emph{will these more expressive GNNs help in molecular graph generation, and will they perform better than the de-facto network used in GCPN, GraphAF, and GraphEBM?}

-In addition, nowadays, there are many metrics used in de-novo molecule design (\textit{eg. molecule's bioactivity against its corresponding disease targets: DRD2 and JNK3})~\cite{benchmark}.
-However, GCPN and GraphAF only consider two molecular generative objectives related to drug design: the Penalized logP and the QED.
+In addition, nowadays, there are many metrics used in de-novo molecule design (e.g. molecule's bioactivity against its corresponding disease targets: DRD2 and JNK3)~\cite{benchmark}.
+However, GCPN, GraphAF, and GraphEBM only consider two molecular generative objectives related to drug design: the Penalised logP and the QED.
 This brings two major drawbacks.
-First, there is a lack of consideration of a broader set of generation metrics beyond those related to drug design.
-Secondly, both Penalized logP and the QED are incapable of effectively distinguishing between various generation models, rendering them disabled for such purpose~\cite{benchmark}.
+Firstly, there is a lack of consideration of a broader set of generation metrics beyond those related to drug design.
+Secondly, both Penalised logP and the QED are incapable of effectively distinguishing between various generation models, rendering them disabled for such purpose~\cite{benchmark}.

-In this work, we replace R-GCN in GCPN and GraphAF with more expressive GNNs.
-Then, we evaluate our proposed models: GCPN variants and GraphAF variants on a wide array of molecular generative objectives (e.g. DRD2, Median1, Median2), which are important metrics for de-novo molecular design, to derive more statistically significant results.
-We make the following contributions:
+In this work, we replace R-GCN in GCPN, GraphAF, and GraphEBM with more expressive GNNs.
+Then, we evaluate our proposed models: GCPN variants, GraphAF variants, and GraphEBM variants on a wide array of molecular generative objectives (e.g. DRD2, Median1, Median2), which are important metrics for de-novo molecular design, to derive more statistically significant results.
+The main contributions of our work are as follows:

 \begin{itemize} \item Although GNN expressiveness defined by the Weisfeiler-Lehman (1-WL) graph isomorphism test works well on graph classification and regression tasks, it is not a necessary condition for a good GNN-based generative model.
 We observe empirically that the expressiveness of GNNs does not correlate well with their performance on GNN-based generative models, and GNNs incorporating edge feature extraction can improve GNN-based generative models.